 and adjuvant chemotherapy.

-surgery or following adjuvant chemotherapy.
+appropriate surgery or following adjuvant chemotherapy.

 NOTE: Appropriate therapy" for each disease must be consistent with NCCN Clinical Practice